turingschool/backend-curriculum-site/module4/lessons/intro-to-oojs.md

 ## Warm Up

-Take 5 minutest to discuss the following with one or two people near you:
+Take 5 minutes to discuss the following with one or two people near you:

 * What are the main components of Object Oriented Programming?
 * What's one way to create a new object in JavaScript?